zoho/zohofinance-automation-samples/README.md

 # zohofinance-automation-samples
 A sample collection of custom functions to demonstrate the automation workflow in Zoho Books, a comprehensive cloud accounting platform that takes care of your business finance.

 Every business is unique and each of them follows a specific workflow.
 While managing your customers' transactions with Zoho, you might have some needs unique to your business.
-Custom Functions helps you address such needs.
-Here we have compiled a set of custom functions which addresses different needs.
+Custom Functions help you address such needs.
+Here we have compiled a set of custom functions that address different needs.

 ## Custom Functions - Setup
 - In Zoho Books [*Web app*](https://books.zoho.com/), navigate to Settings -> Automation -> Custom Functions.